Entering the race

 Q. I can no longer take part in the race.
 Can i defer my entry to another event?

-A. As this is a one-off event, entries cannot be deferred to the following year nor to any other event – but spaces can transferred to another runners (details above).
+A. Entries cannot be deferred to the following year nor to any other event – but spaces can transferred to another runners (details above).

 Q. I would like to withdraw from the race.
 Can I transfer my space to another runner?

 A. Yes, spaces can be transferred to another runner until the transfer deadline date on Tuesday 14th August.
 After this date, race packs go into production so details cannot be changed.
 Any transfer to another participant will be subject to a transfer fee of £5.80.
 Transfers are conducted through the online entry system by the withdrawing participant and the new participant.
 CLICK HERE for information on how to transfer.
 The new participant will pay the relevant entry fees through the entry system, and once complete the withdrawing participant will automatically receive their refund.